PR Agency RFP Template That Exposes Hidden Costs and Team Bait-and-Switch

 Hidden Cost Exposure Questions

-Specific questions that force agencies to reveal crisis retainer fees, event support markups, vendor relationship costs, and award submission charges that typically add 30–50% to base retainers
+Specific questions that force agencies to disclose crisis retainer fees, event support markups, vendor relationship costs, and award submission charges.
+The protection against routine 30 to 50 percent surprise overages on top of the base retainer.

 Team Commitment Verification

-Contract language requiring written staffing commitments, senior team time percentages, and replacement protocols to prevent the bait-and-switch where pitched senior teams disappear after contract signing
+Contract language requiring written staffing commitments, senior team time percentages, and replacement protocols.
+Closes the bait-and-switch where pitched senior teams disappear once the contract is signed.

 Crisis Response Testing Scenarios

-Six industry-specific crisis scenarios with required response protocols, contact information, and timeline commitments that reveal whether agencies have real infrastructure or just 'crisis experience' claims
+Industry-specific crisis scenarios with required response protocols, contact information, and timeline commitments.
+Reveals whether the agency has real infrastructure or just 'crisis experience' on a capabilities slide.

 ROI Measurement Requirements

-Technical specifications for CRM integration, API connections, and business outcome tracking that separate agencies with real measurement capabilities from those offering vanity metrics and manual reporting
+Technical specifications for CRM integration, API connections, and business-outcome tracking.
+Separates agencies with real measurement capabilities from those offering vanity metrics and hand-built monthly reports.

 Get PR / Communications Agency buying tips